|

 calling this afternoon.
 He spent half an hour fiddling with the broken PC

-before announcing that he concurred with my initial diagnosis. ‘er indoors TM then
+before announcing that he concurred with my initial diagnosis. ‘er

-produced an old hard drive and a motherboard and asked if they were any good.
+indoors TM then produced an old hard drive and a

-We decided that these bits might form the foundation of a new PC I could build
+form the foundation of a new PC I could build from the wreckage of the old

-from the wreckage of the old one.
-So whilst everyone else went bowling, I got
+one.
+So whilst everyone else went bowling, I got jiggy with the screwdriver.

-call for help.
-It was only a small problem, but a serious one: where does the
+At the end I had to call for help.
+It was only a small problem, but a serious

-mains power switch attach to the motherboard?
-With mains power to motherboard we could
+one: where does the mains power switch attach to the motherboard?
+With mains power to motherboard we could then

-So we paused to strip out incompatible RAM, and started again.
+we paused to strip out incompatible RAM, and started again.
 As I’m typing

 this, I’m installing Windows onto what is effectively a new backup PC.
 I’m